-Figures 4.1.1 to 4.1.m: Service frontages should incorporate a variety of techniques to articulate the facade.
+Figures 4.1.I to 4.1.m: Service frontages should incorporate a variety of techniques to articulated the facade.
 The example above scales facade elements to the size of the building.
 Smaller-scale changes, such as complex materials and color help create to break up the facade of the building at bottom.

-D Service Frontage
+Service Frontage